FFrancho99/Project_ML/README.md

 # Image Inpainting
 This project aims at inpainting missing region(s) of an image based on the remaining pixels using deep learning-based methods.
 For this, a Generative Adversarial Network (GAN) has been implemented.
 Its purpose is to generate visually plausible image to fill the missing content.
+The considered dataset is the Animal Faces-HQ (AFHQ).

 ## Description
 ![alt-text](Results/General_architecture.png "Architecture")